List of Batwoman characters: Jacob Kane

+Jacob is later arrested by those police officers for withholding information about Alice being Beth Kane.
+While being taken into GCPD HQ, Jacob stated that Beth became Alice due to the bad people twisting her childhood and for all parents to think about their children.
+Jacob informs Mary that he is being transferred to a prison in Metropolis and advises her to stay off the False Face Society's radar.
+After Black Mask is defeated, Kate plans to visit her father before going to visit Supergirl and search for Bruce.

 Catherine Hamilton-Kane

-Catherine Hamilton-Kane (portrayed by Elizabeth Anweis; season 1) is Mary's mom, Kate's stepmother, Jacob's second wife and one of Gotham's most powerful citizens who made her fortune as a defense contractor and the CEO of Hamilton Dynamics.
-After marrying Jacob, Catherine faked Beth's death by bribing DNA analysts in an attempt to help him and Kate move on, leading to everyone giving up the search and leaving Beth at the mercy of August.
-When realizing that Beth might be Alice, Catherine desperately tried to hide the truth by making several attempts on Alice's life.
-As revenge for the pain Catherine caused her, Alice manipulated events that caused her to reveal to her deception of Beth's death to Jacob, resulting in a file for divorce and confess her corrupt ways upon the Wonderland Gang's infiltration of an event, where Catherine starts to collapse from the poison that was placed in her drink.
-As she was dying, Alice provided a cure only after Catherine apologized for the years of suffering, she unintentionally put her through.
-But when its revealed Mary was also poisoned, Catherine sacrifices her life to allow Mary to live.
-Before dying, Catherine states that she knew of Mary's clinic and is proud of her.
-At the time when the complications of both versions of Beth Kane being on Earth-Prime start to worsen, Alice hallucinates seeing Catherine's ghost.
+Catherine Hamilton-Kane (portrayed by Elizabeth Anweis; season 1) is Mary's mother, a defense contractor, and the CEO of Hamilton Dynamics.
+After marrying Jacob Kane, Catherine faked Beth's death by bribing DNA analysts in an attempt to help him and Kate move on, leading to everyone giving up the search and leaving Beth at the mercy of August.
+After realizing that Beth may be Alice, Catherine desperately tried to hide the truth by making several attempts on Alice's life.
+As revenge for the pain Catherine caused her, Alice manipulated events that caused her to reveal to her deception of Beth's death to Jacob.
+Catherine and Mary are both poisoned, with Catherine sacrificing herself to allow Mary to live.

-Season two revealed some of Catherine's other experiments like working to cure Aaron Helzinger to research on the Desert Rose which also earned Catherine the hatred of Safiyah Sohail and the dismay of Jacob.